d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 This method divides randomly the data into `k` equally sized subsets called *folds*.
 A tree is estimated in `k-1` of them and the performance is evaluated in the fold left behind.
 This is made `k` times, until each fold is used for validation exactly one time.

-This was a non that straight forward thing for me to do.
+This was a non a straightforward thing for me to do.
 I wanted the `caret` package to calculate the K-fold Cross Validation accuracy estimation, but apparently most people use `caret::train` to find the parameter `cp` at the same time.
 I just wanted to estimate the accuracy associated with an already specified model (I've already estimated the `cp`).
 Finally I found the way, specifying `tuneGrid = expand.grid(cp = cp)`.

 ```r